Browser does not support script.

 Here at Staffordshire University we're committed to supporting students who come from a care background as well as those with little or no family support.
 We’ve signed up to the Stand Alone Pledge to publicly declare our support for estranged students.
 We'll provide you with support and guidance throughout your studies and after you graduate.

 A young person under the age of 25 when they enrol onto a course at Staffs who:

-If you’re not sure if this applies to you or are unsure what you may be eligible for please complete the online contact form or of you are an applicant email the Student Inclusion Team
+If you’re not sure if this applies to you or are unsure what you may be eligible for please email the Student Support & Experience Team

-If you've not yet been assessed by Student Finance and would like support with this please complete the online contact form if you are a current student or email the Student Inclusion Team
+If you've not yet been assessed by Student Finance and would like support with this please email the Student Support & Experience Team

 We’re committed to helping you succeed with your studies.
 Our aim is to help you settle in and make the most of the many opportunities Staffs has to offer.

 There are many complex challenges that we as a University recognise you may be facing which may be different from other students.
 Commencing a course at University is both an exciting and stimulating experience, but can also be a time of anxiety and confusion.
 We can offer ongoing support and impartial advice, and can signpost you to other University and external support services in order to meet your needs during this time.

 For further advice and guidance email the Student Support & Experience Team